alfonsogijon/WindTurbines_PINNs/README.md

 # WindTurbines_PINNs

-Datasets can be downloaded from https://opendata-renewables.engie.com/
+Datasets are downloaded from https://opendata-renewables.engie.com/